 Convoy OB-202 left Liverpool on 22nd August 1940 bound for ports on the east coast of America.
 Saint Dunstan was among the 28 merchant ships escorted by three Royal Navy destroyers that steamed out of the North Channel and into the Atlantic en route to pick up more war supplies from The United States.
 Like many of the ships in the convoy Saint Dunstan was empty and hoping for a fast safe passage across the North Atlantic.

 Unfortunately for the convoy, in particular Saint Dunstan and her skipper Thomas Cookes and her 62 crewmen they had not outrun the German U-boats lying in wait off the North Ireland coast and at 00.42am on the 24th they were attacked by U-57 commanded by Oberleutnant Erich Topp.
-As the moon broke through the dark night sky perfectly silhouetting the ships in the convoy Topp fired three torpedoes at the fleet of ships and succeeded in hitting three before he dived to escape the British warships that had been escorting the convoy.
-The attack is recorded in German records in position 55°45’N, 07°15’W. The same bright moon that had illuminated the convoy now also lit up the German submarine as two of the destroyers quickly turned and raced toward her.
+As the moon broke through the dark night sky perfectly silhouetting the ships in the convoy Topp fired three torpedoes at the fleet of ships and succeeded in hitting and sinking the steamship Cumberland and damaging the Saint Dunstan and a third steamship, the Havildar, before he dived to escape the British warships that had been escorting the convoy.
+The attack is recorded in German records in position 55°45’N, 07°15’W. The same bright moon that had illuminated the convoy also lit up the German submarine as two of the destroyers quickly turned and raced toward her.
 On board U-57 the alarm sounded, and they crash dived at an angle of forty degrees to escape the onrushing destroyers.
 U-57 was damaged as depth charges exploded around her but managed to survive and return to her home base at Lorient.

-All three vessels hit were badly damaged.
-The SS Cumberland sank quickly while both the SS Havildar and Saint Dunstan were severely damaged.
-Saint Dunstan, hit by a torpedo which killed 14 of the crew, remained afloat but dead in the water.
+The Cumberland sank quickly while both the Havildar and Saint Dunstan were severely damaged.
+Saint Dunstan, hit by a torpedo which had killed 14 of the crew, remained afloat but dead in the water.
 Almost a day after the attack it was decided to take off the remaining crew who abandoned ship in the ship’s boats to be picked up by the British rescue ship SS Copeland.
 They were later transferred to HMS Witch and were landed at Belfast.

-Despite the torpedo damage Saint Dunstan remained afloat and was finally taken in tow and headed towards the Clyde hoping the reach harbour and allow her to be repaired.
-However on 27 August, while off the south east coast of Arran, she finally succumbed to an ever increasing ingress of water and foundered 3.5 miles east of Dippen Head.
+Despite the torpedo damage Saint Dunstan remained afloat and was taken in tow heading towards the Clyde hoping the reach harbour and allow her to be repaired.
+However on 27th August, while off the south east coast of Arran, she finally succumbed to an ever increasing ingress of water and foundered 3.5 miles east of Dippen Head.